 - Passion, idealism, integrity, positive attitude, mission-driven, and self-directed

-Applications are to be submitted via email to: Marilyn@ivycreekfoundation.org no later than September 29, 2017.
-Include a cover letter along with your resume and salary requirements.
+Applications are to be submitted via email to: Marilyn@ivycreekfoundation.org no later than Friday, October 18, 2019.
+Please include a cover letter along with your resume.